MakeSchool-Tutorials/Make-Cookies/P01-Lets-Make-Cookies/content.md

 <button>Make Cookies</button>
 ```

-In javascript we tend to use **camelCase** to name our variables.
+In JavaScript we tend to use **camelCase** to name our variables.
 When we add ID's in our markup, in order to prevent any confusion, we use **kabob case**!
 Kabob-case-looks-like-this, and it's called **kabob case** because it look like we're sticking words together on a stick.

 So let's append the following unique ID's to our elements: